Hemant391/Drone-website/README.md

 # Drone-website
-It is a website using html and css which is fully responsive
+It is a website using HTML and CSS which is fully responsive and doesn't use any libraries like Bootstrap and Tailwind.